 Chamber music has been at the very core of Shelagh’s success as a musician.
 A winner of the Coleman Competition (2000), and a founding member of the award-winning Triton Brass (Fischoff, Lyon & Concert Artist’s Guild, 2005), Shelagh has collaborated with her world-class, and longtime colleagues in order to achieve what is only artistically possible through such an intimate medium.
 Together they have shared their gifts with many thousands of others through live performances, recordings, and through education.
-Shelagh has been a faculty member at the Boston University Tanglewood Institute for their 2018 season.
-She has also served as faculty for more than a decade with the renown Atlantic Brass Quintet International Summer Seminar, and through these summer programs, Shelagh is proud to have influenced, shaped and enriched dozens upon dozens of tomorrow’s musicians.
+Shelagh will be returning as faculty with Triton Brass to the Boston University Tanglewood Institute for their 2018 season.
+She has also served as faculty for more than a decade with the renown Atlantic Brass Quintet International Summer Seminar.
+Through these summer programs, Shelagh is proud to have influenced, shaped and enriched the lives of dozens upon dozens of tomorrow’s musicians.
 Shelagh is an Artist in Residence at Boston College, and The Boston Conservatory of Music where she has performed and conducted clinics and masterclasses on a regular basis since 2003.